crazytruth/insanic/docs/source/insanic/request_object.rst

 =================

-Apart from the request attributes provided by :code:`Sanic`'s request object, :code:`insanic` creates additional attributes with a lot of inspiration from `Django REST Framework`_, especially for authentication.
+Apart from the request attributes provided by :code:`Sanic`'s request object, :code:`Insanic` Request Class creates additional attributes with a lot of inspiration from `Django REST Framework`_, especially for authentication.